What is Depth Enquiry?

 DE unblocks resistant traumas and negative beliefs using a gentle and supportive process, involving binaural sounds.
 No eye movement is involved, and clients can either have their eyes open or closed.

-Please call Amanda if you would like to consider undertaking a short DE program with her.
+Please call Amanda if you would like to consider undertaking a short Depth Enquiry program with her.

 Isn’t EMDR Enough?

 Yes, it is.
 Yet DE feels more holistic, more fluid, more embodied, more relaxed.
 DE feels deeper because it is less interrupted.
 DE feels less clinical; it lends itself more to a humanistic therapeutic setting than does EMDR.

 And the results are at least as good, if not better.

 Here are some of the ways DE differs from EMDR: